-Sickle cell anemia is a serious genetic disease affecting the protein that carries oxygen in red blood cells, called hemoglobin.
-The faulty protein causes the red blood cells to become rigid and sickle-shaped. which means they have trouble reaching the different tissues and organs in the body.
+Sickle cell disease is a serious genetic disease affecting the protein that carries oxygen in red blood cells, called hemoglobin.
+The faulty protein causes red blood cells to become rigid and sickle-shaped. which means they have trouble reaching the different tissues and organs in the body.

 What are NSAIDs?